Websoft9Archive/ansible-owncloud/docs/stack-components.md

 Redis data directory: */var/lib/redis*
 Redis logs file: */var/log/redis/redis.log*

+### Docker

+OnlyOffice Document Server on Docker included in this stack

 ## Ports

 You can control(open or shut down) ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server whether the port can be accessed from Internet.